WhiskyTangoFawks/LunarFalloutPlus/LitR Tips and Tricks.md

 - There is a purchasable perk point respec called "Mindwipe" that will allow you to reset your invested perks, but it won't allow you to respec your specials.
 - Because "required" perks have lower requirements, pretty much any build is viable, as long as you have a good mix of offense and defense.
 - Endurance 1 is not a good idea
+- Specials can be trained past 10
 - Special training perks now have a level requirement- you can take the 1st rank at level 7, the 2nd at level 14, etc.
 - If there's a specific perk you want though, make sure your starting SPECIALS are high enough to get it.
-Remember that special training perks now have level requirements.

 ## Survival Fast Travel
 - Local Leader offers fast travel by talking to provisioners at level 2 (to their home or destination settlements).
 - When upgraded to level 2, SS2's caravan plots allow fast travel to linked settlements.
+- Full fast travel can be enabled in survival mode in the Unlimited Survival MCM.

 ## Collectibles
 - Magazines and Bobblehead locations are randomized